Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 likely be within the spatial extent of the Grandview Creek and John Creek alluvial fans.
 The response of the groundwater system to a local penetration of the moraine is likely to be dependent on the shape of the paleo-channel.
-The response would likely be non-linear as the transmissivity of the paleo channel would decline rapidly with decreasing water levels This scenarios is fundamentally uncertain and very difficult to include in a groundwater model without additional information.
-Therefore we chose to assume a perched aquifer for the conceptual model that was used in the multi-layer model structural design.
+The response would likely be non-linear as the transmissivity of the paleo channel would decline rapidly with decreasing water levels This scenario is fundamentally uncertain and very difficult to include in a groundwater model without additional information.
+Therefore we chose to assume a perched aquifer for the conceptual model used in the multi-layer model structural design.

 .. figure:: ../support_figures/concept_diagram_1.png